oohal/mboxbridge/README.md

 The autotools of this requires the autoconf-archive package for your system

-This is a protocol description using the mailbox registers on Aspeed 2400/2500 chips for host to BMC communication.
-The mailbox consists of 16 (8 bit) data registers see Layout for their use.
+This is a protocol description using the mailbox registers on Aspeed 2400/2500 chips for managing the LPC Firmware space.

+## Hardware Details

+The mailbox consists of 16 (8 bit) data registers (see Layout for their use).
-Mailbox interrupt enabling, masking and triggering is done using a pair of control registers, one accessible by the host the other by the BMC.
+Mailbox interrupt enabling, masking and triggering is done using a pair of control registers, one accessible by the host and the other by the BMC.
 Interrupts can also be raised per write to each data register, for BMC and host.
 Write tiggered interrupts are configured using two 8 bit registers where each bit represents a data register and if an interrupt should fire on write.
 Two 8 bit registers are present to act as a mask for write triggered interrupts.

-### General use
-Messages usually originate from the host to the BMC.
-There are special cases for a back channel for the BMC to pass new information to the host which will be discussed later.
+## Low Level Protocol Flow

+The protocol itself consists of:

+	1. Commands sent from the Host to the BMC
+	2. Responses sent from the BMC to the Host
+	3. Asyncronous events raised by the BMC.

+## Sending commands (Host -> BMC)

 To initiate a request the host must set a command code (see Commands) into mailbox data register 0.
 It is also the hosts